zokam1411/milestone-project-3/README.md

 1. As a Guest user, I want to browse the ads added by registered users.
 - All users can browse ads by selecting ad category or by search option on welcome page.
 2. As a Guest user, I want to be able to see seller contact details or add my ads.
-- For more permissions Guest can register and login using quick registration form.
+- For more permissions Guest can register using quick registration form and then login .
 3. As a Guest user, I want app to be visually appealing and easy in use.
 - Application is very intuitive to use and has clear layout.
 4. As a Guest user,  I want to contact someone in the event something is wrong with the app.